ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 * create a solution to a Python problem for which there are test cases
 * iterate until the test cases pass
 * keep every step of that development process in a github repo
-* then submit that solution for "automatic grading" using a system called Gradescope.

 Here's a more complete list of our learning objectives: